MiottoNicola/JellyfinDocumentation/README.md

     git clone https://github.com/MiottoNicola/JellyfinDocumentation.git
     ```

-2. Copy the `index.html` file to the root directory of your website.

 ### Note
 If the Jellyfin APIs are updated in the future, it is possible to replace the JSON format file with the new file by downloading it from the [official Jellyfin page](https://jellyfin.org).